dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 You can use the standard filtering technique to fetch translations of interest.
-E.g. to get all translations for data elements in the Spanish locale you can use this
+E.g. to get all translations for data elements in the Spanish locale you can use this request:
-    request:

     /api/26/translations.json?fields=*&filter=className:eq:DataElement&filter=locale:eq:es

-To get translations for a specific object for all
+To get translations for a specific object for all properties:
-    properties:

-    /api/26/translations.json?fields=*&filter=className:eq:DataElement&filter=locale:eq:fr&filter=objectId:eq:fbfJHSPpUQD
+    /api/26/translations.json?fields=*&filter=className:eq:DataElement
+      &filter=locale:eq:fr&filter=objectId:eq:fbfJHSPpUQD

 ## Short Message Service (SMS)